• Home

-Play therapy is an evidence-based therapeutic approach designed for children aged 2 to 12 years, facilitated by a mental health professional with specialised training and qualifications.
+Play therapy is an evidence-based therapeutic approach designed for children, facilitated by a mental health professional with specialised training and qualifications.
 This method uses play as a therapeutic tool, with techniques varying depending on the specific model of therapy used.

 In play therapy, the therapist utilises play and toys to help children express their feelings, thoughts, and experiences, much like adults use words in traditional counselling.
 Play therapy allows children to express themselves in ways they might not be able to with words.